 Apart from reliable hardware and versatile development kits, Espressif IoT platform offers an IoT software development ecosystem, developer space for support and communication and multiple tools and apps for building an IoT prototype.

 Why choose Espressif as an IoT hardware platform?

 Espressif offers diverse hardware options from coin-sized chips to full development kits for rapid prototyping and easy setup.
 Adafruit, for example, uses ESP microcontroller in its Feather development boards.

 As mentioned earlier, ESP boards are designed to withstand extreme conditions and can address the needs of a certain type of IoT projects.
 In terms of IoT connectivity, platform hardware works with WiFi, Bluetooth and mesh networks.

 Choosing the right Internet of Things platform can be the foundation for fast and efficient prototyping and a guarantee for a successful IoT project.
 In this article, we’ve made just a short introduction to the main IoT hardware platforms.
 It can narrow down the choice and help understand which platform worth taking a closer look.
 However, knowing just the basics maybe not enough for making an informed finite decision.

 Let us know if you would like to learn more about these or other IoT hardware platforms.
 Contact our IoT experts for a detailed consultation on hardware options for your IoT project.
-Also, we can help you if you are looking for an IoT design and development team or devops to build your IoT system.
+Also, we can help you if you are looking for an IoT software design and development team to build and manage your IoT system.

 Let's discuss your project